NieuwlandGeo/SLDReader/README.md

 For polygon graphic fills, both ExternalGraphic and Mark graphic fills are supported.
 The Marks supported here are the same as for a point symbolizer, with the additional restriction that feature-dependent value cannot be used.

+The following WellKnownNames used by QGIS simple fills can be used as well:
+* x
+* cross
+* line
+* horline
+* slash
+* backslash
+* brush://dense1 (till dense7)

 #### TextSymbolizer

 Dynamic Labels (with PropertyName elements), Font and Halo are supported.
 No vendor-specific options are supported.
 LabelPlacement or PointPlacement are supported.
 Graphic elements to display behind the label text are not supported.